What can I do if I’m afraid of the dentist but need to go?

 Anxiety and avoidance are natural, rational and purposeful reactions.

-Unfortunately, for the vast majority of people, it’s very hard to get by without any professional dental care – which may be why you have arrived on this web page.
+Unfortunately, for the vast majority of people, it’s very hard to get by without any professional dental care – which may be why you have arrived here in the first place.

 2. What caused your fear of the dentist?